 Information items placed on an agenda may not be acted upon at the meeting.
 Any member may, however, request that the informational item be placed on a future agenda for action.

-The agenda shall be posted at least 72 hours prior to any meeting in a place visible to the public.
-A notice of adjournment shall be posted at the door of the meeting, within 24 hours of adjournment.
+The agenda shall be posted at least 72-hours prior to any meeting in a place visible to the public.

-Staff shall maintain a record of the agenda and notice of adjournment posting.
+Staff shall maintain a record of the agenda posting.